benhaslett/Ben-Haslett/README.md

 An Information Technology & Communications expert with over 20 years’ knowledge and practical industry experience.
 An entrepreneurial spirit, with a desire to push boundaries and look for new solutions to existing problems.
 A passionate, analytical and strategic professional.
 Enjoys being part of, as well as leading, a successful and productive team.
 Works well to deadlines and thrives under pressure, able to perform effectively within any task or project.

 # Objective
- To use technology and innovation to revolutionise how people interact with Government.
+ To use technology and innovation to make work easy.
 To innovate, inspire and continuously seek ways to work within this ever-changing landscape.

 # Career
 ## 2017 - Present: Northern Beaches Council